-You can see here that the customer is getting a little more focused, but they haven’t made any decisions.
-You can help give them more information via pages on your site, blog posts, or YouTube videos.
+You can see here that the user is getting a little more focused, but they haven’t made any decisions.
+You can help give them more information via pages on your website, blog posts, or YouTube videos.
 You might also develop guides that offer your expertise in the subject area and, in turn, help the user narrow their search to better align with their needs.

-The sales funnel is a good place to run A/B testing to make sure it is optimized to its fullest.
+The sales process is an excellent place to run A/B testing to make sure it is optimized to its fullest.

 After a purchase has been made, your brand’s relationship with this user doesn’t stop there.
-At this time the customer might be looking for some more information about accessories for their new bike.
+At this time, the customer might be looking for more information about accessories for their new bike or maintenance tips.
 Make sure you have content that includes accessories and other related services: